ManavMalhotra/ManavMalhotra/README.md

 <h1> 💫 About Me: </h1>

-- Hello everyone 👋, I'm Manav Malhotra, a 2nd-year student pursuing my bachelor's in computer application.
+- Hello everyone 👋, I'm Manav Malhotra, a 3rd year undergraduate student pursuing my bachelor's in computer application.
 I'm a tech-savvy guy who loves to learn and work with new and exciting technologies.

 - I have pretty good experience with ***JavaScript*** and I also enjoy working with web apps and bots, I love to solve real-world problems, contribute to open source projects, and add value to the projects.